 Each state has its own rules for starting a nonprofit.
 That includes the minimum number of board members.
 For example, as if this writing, the state of Maryland requires at least one board member, while Rhode Island, Tennessee and the District of Columbia require at least three.

-Are you new to the world of nonprofits?
-If so, you probably have a few questions.
-If you don't see the answer to yours below, submit it HERE
+Welcome to my "Frequently Asked Questions" page.
+If you're new to the world of nonprofits, you probably have a few questions.
+You can scroll down the page for answers.
+If you don't see the answer to your question, submit it HERE

 What is a nonprofit organization?